 The Museum is supporting at-home learning with interactive, sports-based education experiences that give students a chance to meet in real time with their teachers (and with one another,) while exploring topics in STEM, history and language arts.

 For more information contact Education Director Jenny Pollack.

-“Our recent “virtual” field trip to the Yogi Berra Museum including a Zoom tour of the Negro Leagues Baseball Exhibit.
+“Our recent ‘virtual’ field trip to the Yogi Berra Museum included a Zoom tour of the Negro Leagues Baseball Exhibit.
 Typically, this part of American history and culture is rarely studied or talked about.
 The program encouraged us to be curious about race in sports and led to honest conversations.
 I HIGHLY RECOMMEND this program for your students!”